-We’ve outlined everything you need to know about media lists and how to build one that actually works.
+We’ve outlined everything you need to know about media lists and how to build a media list

 What Is A Media List?

-A media list is a document, Google Doc, or database of journalists, editors, bloggers, writers, and other contacts at publications who you want to be pitching to.
-They are the people who you want to take interest in your story, and are essentially the ones who can make you or your clients very happy.
+A media list is a document, Google Doc, or database of journalists, editors, bloggers, writers, and other contacts at publications who you want to be pitching.
+They are the people who you want to take interest in your story and are essentially the ones who can make you or your clients very happy.